Fragtality/Fenix2GSX/README.md

 - If you **kept on** the Automations, it is advisable to **disable the GSX Menu** (=Icon not white in the Toolbar) to prevent the Menu being displayed when Services are called by Fenix2GSX.
 (When using the Default Toolbar, see Addon NOTAMs for Flow)
 - **Do not** use *Load Aircraft* in the EFB!
 - **Do not** use *Reset All* regardless if loading through GSX or EFB!
+- Use of **Walkaround Mode** while Services are running is **possible with Constraints**:
+  - Do not use Walkaround Mode when Doors are about to be opened/closed (else they can't be handled)
 - If you want to **start Boarding while Refuel** is active, move the **INT/RAD Switch** to the INT Position (and leave it there - it will flip back when recognized).
 Note that only the INT/RAD Switch for your Seat Position is monitored!
 - Else **Boarding** will start automatically **after Refuel and Catering** (if configured) are **finished**.
 - The PCA will be removed anytime the **APU is running** and the APU **Bleed is On**.